Saturday, February 9

 Be sure to check out "Hot Spots" The French Potager (213 Main Street) and 200 North Beach (200 North Beach Boulevard).
 Read more about these featured businesses below!

 - stories by Caroline St. Paul, photos by Caroline St. Paul and Ellis Anderson

-Over the past twenty years, the monthly artwalk has become one of the most popular events in the region.
+Over the past twenty-three years, the monthly artwalk has become one of the most popular events in the region.
 Old Town stays lively all day, with many merchants and restaurants offering specials.

 The pace picks up from 4pm – 8pm, when gallery openings and live music keep the streets humming with activity.

 This Second Saturday Artwalk column